WillyLIFEexp/Flask_Basic_Template/README.md

 # Flask_Basic_Template
-This is the template for Flask
+This the basic flask template